Skip to content

 You don’t cringe at having to tip waiters any more – in fact, your transport the tipping culture outside of the United States back to your home country.

 Still Bored At Work?
-Then Check Out: Percussion Instruments - The Plastic Drum Kit!
+Then Check Out: The Pigeon Camera - The Google Earth of The Early 1900s

 You discover that the United States make some fantastic beer and they only export the worst stuff to other countries and keep the best for themselves (I love American Craft Beer – can’t get enough of the Brown Ales!)